Click to open network menu

 Mid

-As the laning phase ends, you reach the peak of your power!
+As the laning phase ends, you can begin to zap aggressively.

 • Zap into Zap into Zap into Zap!